 To insert this symbol, you need to search through Word’s library of symbols or use the symbol’s Alt code, or the symbol’s shortcut.

-how to Insert Infinity symbol in Word
+how to Insert Infinity Symbol Text in Word

 Below are the two easy steps to insert this symbol in Word.